 Making the seitan protein, however, is a process.

-First, using the bread blade of the food processor is essential, since seitan is flour, and technically we are making bread.
+First, using the food processor's bread blade is essential since seitan is flour, and technically we are making bread.

 Once mixed, the ingredients form a dough, which is then shaped into a long loaf shape.
 Next, the loaf is wrapped in aluminum foil and steamed for 1 hour.